 Nonpoint Priority Funding Plan

-The Nonpoint Priority Funding Plan (NPFP) will describe a systematic process for utilizing Clean Water Fund (CWF) nonpoint implementation money to fund prioritized, targeted and measureable strategies and actions.
+The Nonpoint Priority Funding Plan (NPFP) is a criteria-based, systematic process to prioritize Clean Water Fund (CWF) nonpoint implementation investments.

 Click here to learn more about the program and opportunities.

 BWSR Mission: Improve and protect Minnesota's water and soil resources by working in partnership with local organizations and private landowners